visrealm/pico9918/README.md

 If you're not interested in building the firmware yourself, you'll find the latest firmware in the [Releases](https://github.com/visrealm/pico9918/releases).

-To install, just hold the 'BOOT' button while plugging the Pico into a PC, then drag the pico9918.uf2 file on to the new USB drive which should have the volume label RPI-RP2.
+To install, just hold the 'BOOT' button while plugging the Pico into a PC, then drag the pico9918.uf2 file on to the new USB drive, whose volume label is RPI-RP2 on the PICO9918 and RP2350 on the PICO9918 PRO.
 The Pico will restart (and disconnect) automatically.

 📖 For detailed information on firmware installation, output modes, and updates, see the [Firmware](https://github.com/visrealm/pico9918/wiki/Firmware) wiki page.